-I've been sent a Tax Certificate for my ASB KiwiSaver Scheme account, what is it for?
+I've been sent a PIE Tax Certificate for my ASB KiwiSaver Scheme account, what is it for?

-Your tax certificate is sent to you every year, usually in May, and details the tax payable (or refundable) on your ASB KiwiSaver Scheme investment for the year to 31 March (tax year).
+Your PIE (Prescibed Interest Entities) tax certificate is sent to you every year, usually in May, and details the tax payable (or refundable) on your ASB KiwiSaver Scheme investment for the year to 31 March (tax year).
 It also includes the Prescribed Investor Rate (PIR) we held for you for the tax year.
-You can find out what PIR you should use each year and inform us of any change.
+Find out more information about what PIR you should use and inform us of any change.

 For more information about how your investment is taxed see section 6 (What taxes will you pay?) of the Other Material Information document.